|

 David was the beloved son of David ("Jock") Duncan

-Mitchell, born in Dundee, and his wife Mildred, née Kingsland, from Buckland,
+Mitchell, born in Dundee, and Mildred Kingsland from Buckland, Dover,

-Dover.
-David was the eldest of their five children, and had a
+David was the eldest of five children, and had a

 brother, William, and three sisters, Laurel, b 1902, Mildred ("Millie"),